Sam Magri

-Samuel John Magri (born 30 March 1994) is a professional footballer who plays as a right back or centre back.
+Samuel John Magri (born 30 March 1994) is a professional footballer who plays as a right back or centre back for Sholing.
 Born in England, he represents the Malta national team.

 Club career

 Portsmouth

 Born in Portsmouth, England, Magri joined Portsmouth as a youth player and moved up through the ranks in the academy.
 In the 2011–12 season he was involved in several first-team squads.
 He was an unused substitute in games against Southampton and Millwall.

 In February 2012, Magri had a trial at Liverpool, but a deal was not reached.
 In his next season, he finally made his professional debut, starting in a League Cup match against Plymouth Argyle on 14 August 2012.

 Queens Park Rangers

 On 30 August 2012, Magri signed a two-year professional contract with Queens Park Rangers, after being released by Portsmouth.

 Magri played in the QPR youth and reserve team but never made a senior appearance, to get first team football QPR sought to find a club for him to go out on loan to.
 On 14 March 2014, Magri joined Conference Premier club Nuneaton Town on loan for the remainder of the 2013–14 season.
 Magri made his debut the day after joining in a 2–2 draw away to Aldershot Town.
 He went on to make 4 appearances in a Nuneaton shirt.
 However, upon returning to his parent club, Magri was released by the club, leaving after failing to appear in a single game for QPR's first team.